 Some office developments have secured pre-leasing commitments years in advance of physical occupancy in order for those companies to lock-down space allowing them to compete for talent and aid future growth.
 Salesforce pre-leased 731,000 square feet in the Transbay District and Pinterest pre-leased 300,000 square feet for a project that was yet to be entitled.

 World class vision

 Similarly, San Francisco has always been a regional and national leader in sustainability and the environment.
-San Francisco is projected to grow another 8 percent from 2019 to 2025 and will reach more than a million residents before 2030.
-Despite the population growth, the City of San Francisco is ahead of their 2020 GHG reduction goals of 40 percent below 1990 levels and plan to achieve an 80 percent reduction in GHG emissions by 2050 with strong goals in energy efficiency, waste reduction and biodiversity.
+San Francisco is projected to grow another 8% from 2019 to 2025 and will reach more than a million residents before 2030.
+Despite the population growth, the City of San Francisco is ahead of their 2020 GHG reduction goals of 40% below 1990 levels and plan to achieve an 80% reduction in GHG emissions by 2050 with strong goals in energy efficiency, waste reduction and biodiversity.
 Meanwhile, the SF Planning Department, through visionary projects such as the Central SOMA Plan, is instilling sustainability into large scale neighborhood development and regeneration.
 These include considerable affordable housing, community retail, open space, and multimodal transportation plans that provide both inclusion and low carbon mobility options.